Wednesday, December 30, 2020

 and her eyes redolent healers.

-her body swoops and slopes with my avalanches,
+and her body swoops and slopes to avalanches,

 lean into her oceans.